 This is another way to orient yourself around the ROI of your onboarding.
 You could use 30-day, 60-day, 90-day milestones and track the value delivered for each of these durations.

 Instead of focusing on features and modules to be implemented, focus on the value you will deliver and align with your customers on the value to be delivered.
 Your scope will also be oriented towards this.
 If you apply this to the chatbot implementation scenario discussed earlier, the goal would look like the percentage of effort the chatbot could save in monetary terms instead of the types of questions the chatbot could handle on its own.

 The second dimension focuses on the onboarding experience for your customer and how you deliver their onboarding goals.

 Check whether you have a robust onboarding plan and live status that can be showcased to the customer at every stage in the journey.
 Knowing you have a solid plan and that they can access the project status at any time during the onboarding journey will win the customer’s confidence.

 Does the onboarding process wear your customer down?
 Does it seem like it is asking a lot from them?
 How much heavy lifting do they have to do?
-This will help you know where you need to make things easier for your customers in the onboarding journey.
+The Customer Effort Score (CES) measures these aspects and will help you know where you need to make things easier for your customers in the onboarding journey.